denisahac/kalabera/README.md

 # kalabera
-A WordPrss starter theme tailored according to my taste and is based in bones.
+A WordPress starter theme tailored according to my taste and is based in bones.

 ## Grunt